The Heart of Rock & Roll

-"The Heart of Rock & Roll" is a song performed by Huey Lewis and the News, released as the third single from their 1983 album Sports in 1984.
+"The Heart of Rock & Roll" is a song performed by Huey Lewis and the News, released as the 3rd single from their 1983 album Sports in 1984.
 The single peaked at number six on the U.S. Billboard Hot 100.

 Background

 The song was inspired by a gig the band played in Cleveland, Ohio.
-Cleveland, at the time was known for its rock scene, but the band remained defiant of this claim believing their home town of San Francisco had the better scene.
+Cleveland, at the time was known for its rock scene, but the band remained defiant of this claim believing their hometown of San Francisco had the better scene.
 After playing the show Lewis relented, with initially the title phrase being "The heart of rock and roll is in Cleveland", based on a comment Lewis made to the band, but he changed it to "The heart of rock and roll is still beating".
 According to him the message of the song is "There's real rock and roll in other places than LA or New York."

 The B-side to the single is a live version of "Workin' for a Livin'".
 The music video was recorded in March 1984 featuring skits with the band as well as footage of concerts filmed in New York City and Los Angeles.

+Upon the suggestion of their record company, the band produced various regional versions of the single in which, after mention of Detroit toward the end of the song, Lewis calls out one or more cities not in the lyrics of the album version, including New Haven, Dallas, St. Louis, and Toronto.